Judge appointed Yankees captain after reaching longterm deal

 “I get a chance to continue something the Yankees are so big on, which is legacy,” Judge said.
 “I get a chance to continue my legacy here in pinstripes, the best city in the world, the best baseball city, in front of the best fans.”

-The Yankees also finalized their deal with left-handed pitcher and two-time All-Star Carlos Rodón on Wednesday.
-Rodón, 30, had 31 starts with San Francisco last season, going 14-8 with a complete game and a 2.88 ERA.
+The Yankees also finalized their $162 million, six-year deal with left-handed pitcher and two-time All-Star Carlos Rodón on Wednesday and an $11.5 million, two-year contract with right-handed reliever Tommy Kahle.

 New York had six previous captains in the Steinbrenner family era: Thurman Munson (1976-79), Graig Nettles (1982-84), Willie Randolph (1986-88), Ron Guidry (1986-89), Don Mattingly (1991-95) and Jeter (2003-14).